The importance of semantic HTML for SEO

 Let’s say you have a blog on your company website.
 Even if you use proper header tags and lists, there are other semantic HTML elements to consider.

 The <article> tag tells search engines that a piece of content is specifically intended to be read as a blog.
 This is a great way to communicate with search engines if you want your blog content to get a little extra love.

 Like all things, your SEO strategy needs to be diversified.
 You can’t put all of your eggs into one basket and let keywords do your heavy lifting.
 Understand and use semantic HTML on your site to see a boost in your SEO.

 Not sure if your SEO is up to snuff?
-You can get a free website assessment with this tool to see if you’re using semantic HTML to your full advantage.
+You can contact us to get a free website assessment to see if you’re using semantic HTML to your full advantage.